CycleCloudCommunity/cyclecloud_arm/README.md

 # CycleCloud ARM
-Deploying a CycleCloud server into an Azure subscription using Azure Resource Manager templates
+Deploying Azure CycleCloud into a subscription using an Azure Resource Manager template

 ## Introduction
-- This repo contains am ARM template for deploying CycleCloud in Azure.
+- This repo contains an ARM template for deploying Azure CycleCloud.
-- There are two ARM templates in here.
+- There are two ARM templates in here:
     - `deploy-vnet.json` creates a VNET with 3 separate subnets:
         1. `cycle`: The subnet in which the CycleCloud server is started in.
         2. `compute`: A /22 subnet for the HPC clusters